 Specifically, Left Brain Core Drives are associated with logic, calculations and ownership.
 These drivers link to extrinsic motivations.
 Here, your learners’ behaviour is solely driven by the motivation to achieve a goal or receive a reward.

 They are expressed in the following three Core Drives:

 - 6 – Scarcity & Impatience

 Right Brain Core Drives are characterized by imagination, personal expression and social connection.
 These drivers tap into our intrinsic motivations.
-Here, actions are pursued because the activity or experience in itself is enjoyable and rewarding.
+Here, your learners pursue actions because the activity or experience in itself is enjoyable and rewarding.